You can take a walk on the Toronto Islands in any season and gives it you a unique view of the city. Allow at least 3 hours for your walk.

 Continue along the walkway on the south side of the island with a few cottages on one side and a public beach on the other.
 The Rectory, the only year round restaurant is here and features an outstanding outdoor patio.

 I then generally head across the open space to Algonquin Island.
 Walk over the wooden bridge, past the stand where residents trade clothing and other items.
 The home here are a little larger but are still colourful When you get to the far side you have a unique view of Toronto.
 There are also a few houseboats parked on shore.
+There are such nice touches on many of the homes.

 Head back across the bridge and straight to the boardwalk.
 This wooden walkway goes on for a few kilometers and provides excellent views of Lake Ontario and the Leslie Spit and lighthouse.